canro91/canro91.github.io/_posts/2019-08-19-FiveLessonsAfterFiveYears.md

 In the beginning, you will have to set up the system through scripts or do some manual configuration.
 It's better to demo an entire feature with an unpolished UI than a very awesome UI that does simply nothing.

 Voilà!
 Those are my five lessons.
 Yours might be different.
 Interested in more career lessons?
-Check my lessons on [remote work]({% post_url 2020-08-08-LessonsOnRemoteWork %}).
+Check my [lessons on remote work]({% post_url 2020-08-08-LessonsOnRemoteWork %}) and [the things I wished I knew before becoming a software engineer]({% post_url 2022-12-12-ThingsToKnowBeforeBeingSoftwareEngineer %}).

 _Happy coding!_